danburonline/public-notes/01 private/social media/x/Minimal working example.md

 #core/softwareengineering

-A Minimal Working Example (MWE) is a critical concept in software development and troubleshooting, embodying the essence of simplicity and focus to address or demonstrate a specific problem or question.
+A Minimal Working Example (MWE) is a critical concept in software development and troubleshooting.
+It embodies simplicity and focus to address or demonstrate a specific problem or question.
 It is the **most stripped-down version of an issue that still reproduces the desired outcome or bug**, facilitating easier understanding and quicker solutions from others.

 ## Characteristics of an MWE